 Understanding Nutrition for Diabetes Management

 There is so much misinformation out there on the internet.
 In my opinion, there is more confusion about proper eating for diabetes than most other illnesses.
 I believe this stems from the fact that diabetes is essentially a fat metabolism disorder that manifests as a carbohydrate metabolism disorder.
 For these reasons, many are quick to adopt a low carb or keto diet.
-While this may work in the short-term, the research shows high protein, high-fat diets increase one’s risk for cardiovascular disease and premature death.
-Food for thought – if you have controlled blood sugars but can no longer eat high-fiber carbohydrates than have you really reversed your type 2 diabetes?
+While this may work in the short-term, the research shows high-protein, high-fat diets increase one’s risk for cardiovascular disease and premature death.
+Food for thought—if you have controlled blood sugars but can no longer eat high-fiber carbohydrates then have you really reversed your type 2 diabetes?

 Behavior Changes and Diet